codetyio/codety-scanner/README.md

 </div>

-**Codety Scanner** is a free and comprehensive source code scanner that detects code issues for 20+ programming languages and IaC tools.
-Codety Scanner's source code is contributed and maintained by [Codety Inc.(https://codety.io)](https://codety.io)
+**Codety Scanner** is a comprehensive code scanner designed to detect code issues for 20+ programming languages and IaC frameworks.
+It embeds more than 5,000 code analysis rules and can detect code smells, vulnerable code, secrets in the code, performance issues, style violations, and more.
+Codety Scanner is open source and is free for personal and commercial use, Codety Scanner's source code is contributed and maintained by [Codety Inc.(https://codety.io)](https://codety.io)

 Codety Scanner detects your code issues and report results to:
 * GitHub pull request comments ([check example here](https://github.com/codetyio/codety-scanner/pull/15#issuecomment-2320351633))